 Rate Parity is maintaining consistent rates for the same product in all online distribution channels.

 The most obvious example of rate parity can be seen today with online travel companies such as, Expedia inc, who have full ownership and control of several other recognizable brands such as Orbitz, Hotels.com or Travelocity.
 The continued growth of such companies might seem like a good opportunity for a consumer to find even better deals online but quite the opposite is taking place.

 Due to Rate parity laws, these websites are no longer in a position to advertise the discounts we have seen in the past.
 For example, if an online company was to advertise a product or service for a lesser price than the supplier, it would effectively result in the company being blacklisted or outcast from the industry.
-This is the reason why today, when you perform an online search for flights, hotels etc the price is usually the same on each website.
+This is the reason why today, when you perform an online search for flights, cruises, car rentals, or hotels the price is usually the same on each website.

 It many ways this is not such a bad thing for any of these brands, as it means they can advertise the full cost of a product or service while still knowing that their price will not be beaten elsewhere.